 Ad Targeting in Privacy Sandbox

-The ad-targeting options in Chrome’s Privacy Sandbox will be fairly similar to the ones available today, but will be done on a cohort level, rather than on an individual level.
+The ad-targeting options in Chrome’s Privacy Sandbox will be fairly similar to the ones available today, but won’t rely on user-level identification.

 With this method, users will be displayed ads that match the context of the page they’re visiting, similar to how contextual advertising works today.

 The only difference is that Privacy Sandbox will be responsible for informing AdTech platforms about the context of the page, rather than the AdTech platforms themselves (e.g. via web crawlers and the user agent string).

 With interest-based targeting, a user will be added to a group based on the websites they visit.
 Advertisers will be able to target them based on the groups they belong to.

 The important thing to note here is that targeting will be done on a cohort level, meaning no user data will be passed to AdTech platforms, just the name of the interest group they belong to.
 This new way of running targeted ad campaigns is in stark contrast to how it’s done currently.

 Google Chrome announced on January 25, 2021, that it would make the FLoC API publicly available for testing in March 2021, and begin testing FLoC in Google Ads in Q2 2021.
 These tests were released in most countries, except for countries in Europe as Google is not yet sure if FLoC complies with the GDPR.